reduxjs/redux/docs/recipes/WritingTests.md

 A nice thing about React components is that they are usually small and only rely on their props.
 That makes them easy to test.

-First, we will install [React Test Utilities](https://facebook.github.io/react/docs/test-utils.html):
+First, we will install [Enzyme](http://airbnb.io/enzyme/).
+Enzyme uses the [React Test Utilities](https://facebook.github.io/react/docs/test-utils.html) underneath, but is more convenient, readable, and powerful.

 ```
-npm install --save-dev react-addons-test-utils
+npm install --save-dev enzyme
 ```

-To test the components we make a `setup()` helper that passes the stubbed callbacks as props and renders the component with [React shallow renderer](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering).
+To test the components we make a `setup()` helper that passes the stubbed callbacks as props and renders the component with [shallow rendering](http://airbnb.io/enzyme/docs/api/shallow.html).
 This lets individual tests assert on whether the callbacks were called when expected.

 #### Example